When You're Young (3 Doors Down song)

-"When You're Young" is the first single from 3 Doors Down's fifth studio album, Time of My Life.
+"When You're Young" is the first single from the American rock band 3 Doors Down's fifth studio album, Time of My Life.
 The single was issued to radio on January 18, 2011, and released digitally on iTunes on February 1.
 It is now their 10th top 10 single on the mainstream rock chart.

 The song was featured in a then-farewell tribute to Edge that aired on the night he surrendered the World Heavyweight Championship on the April 15, 2011 edition of WWE SmackDown after he announced on WWE Raw four days earlier that he was forced to retire due to being diagnosed with cervical spinal stenosis stemming from his 2003 neck injury.
 The song was also included as a downloadable track for the video game Rock Band 3 as part of the 3 Doors Down track pack.

 Song meaning

 3 Doors Down lead singer Brad Arnold said of the song, "I think it's a song that a lot of people can identify with.
 There's somebody out there who needs to hear this song, and I hope they hear it.
 So many times, older people look at young kids and say, "Enjoy this time!
 It's the best time of your life," when it's really not.
 Being young is hard.
 Everything's in front of you for the first time.
 Those things that are in front of you seem so much bigger than they do when you're looking back on them.
 I'm 32 now and looking back on my teenage years and before, a lot of it doesn't seem as hard as it did then because now it's behind me and I hardly remember it.
 You get the responsibilities of the world as an adult.
 However, when you were in high school, there was nothing bigger than that test on Friday.
 Now, you don't even remember what test it was.
 It's hard to be young.
 The song discusses that."